So, the question is:

 Players usually toss a coin to determine who will serve first or from which side of the net.

 A toss serve occurs when the server throws the shuttle up (or to the side) and lets it fall before hitting it.

 Tramline refers mostly to the boundary lines themselves or to the Alleys (side tramline and rear tramline).

 A tumble drop shot is a variation of a normal drop shot that causes the shuttle to flip, end over end.

-Underhand refers to any shot taken with an upward arm and wrist motion.
+The underhand technique refers to any shot taken with an upward arm and wrist motion.

-Walls is a term used to define the minimum distance from the baseline perimeter to the nearest surrounding wall.
+Walls is a term used to define minimum distance from the baseline perimeter to the nearest surrounding wall.
 Regular badminton match wall distance is five feet from the baseline and four feet from the sideline.

-BWF World Junior Championships are also called the World Junior Badminton Championships.
+The BWF World Junior Championships are also called the World Junior Badminton Championships.
 The Badminton World Federation organises the annual tournament for junior badminton players under-19 years.